Top Menu

 Ryobi Cordless Brad Nailer |

-The final part was to trace and cut more hearts from craft paper in colors I wanted to use.
-They were then glued on top of the red hearts.
+The final part of this wall art project was to trace and cut more hearts from craft paper in the colors I wanted to use.

 valentine's day mantel - wall art

-YARN WRAPPED LETTERS
+DIY YARN WRAPPED "LOVE" LETTERS

 diy valentines day mantel